GoogleChromeLabs/clooney/README.md

 </script>
 ```

+I’m collecting more examples of Clooney in action in [this Glitch](https://clooney-examples.glitch.me/).

 ## Events and Functions
 Functions and events are not transferable (i.e. can’t be sent from to a worker), but Clooney has special handling for them: